10/30/2024

 Chief Financial Officer

-Yeah, Todd, it's Scott.
+Yeah, you taught it, Scott.
 So it depends a bit on where you are in that range of guidance.
-Start with the extra space pool.
+I'll start with the extra space pool.
 It does imply that it is slightly negative at the midpoint.
 If you're at the high end, it's obviously slightly positive.
 At the low end, it's slightly negative, but there is some stabilization in there.
 It's fairly flat in the fourth quarter.
-The life storage pool, again, depending on where you are in the range, at the midpoint, slightly negative to slightly positive at the high end and more negative at the low end.
+The life storage pool, Again, depending on where you are in the range, at the midpoint, slightly negative to slightly positive at the high end and more negative at the low end.
 But it does not show significant deceleration either.
 It's not dropping way down.
-It's also not an IT solution on its way up.
-Some of the life storage has a little noise in it month by month because it's a difficult comp with October being our strongest month.
-That's when many of the ECRIs hit last year.
+It's also not a Nike solution on its way up.
+Some of the life storage has a little noise in it month by month because it's a difficult comp with October being our strongest month as that's when many of the ECRIs hit last year.

 speaker